Low-Calorie Chicken Alfredo

 - Cut the chicken breast into bite size, and keep aside.

-MAKING CHICKEN ALFREDO
+MAKING THE ALFREDO

 - In a hot pan, add the butter and the chicken, cook for one minute.

 - Cook for one minute and then serve immediately.
+Sprinkle more Parmesan cheese if you wish.

 Well.. you don’t eat pasta every day.. so I think having some carbs sometimes is ok 😀